switch2osm/switch2osm/serving-tiles/manually-building-a-tile-server-debian-11.md

 permalink: /serving-tiles/manually-building-a-tile-server-debian-11/
 ---

 This page describes how to install, setup and configure all the necessary software to operate your own tile server.
-These step-by-step instructions were written for [Debian Linux](https://www.debian.org/) 11 testing (bullseye), and were tested in November 2020.
+These step-by-step instructions were written for [Debian Linux](https://www.debian.org/) 11 (bullseye), and were tested in November 2020.

 # Software installation